-Figure 3.5-14: Military Expended Material Functioning as Habitat from 1.5 to 40 square feet.
+Figure 3.5-14: Military Expended Material Functioning as Habitat alternative.
+Three main assumptions were made that result in the impact footprints calculated being generally considered overestimates.
+First, within each category of expended items (e.g., bombs, missiles, rockets, large-caliber projectiles, etc.), the size of the largest item that would be expended was used to represent the sizes of all items in the category.
+For example, the impact footprints of missiles used during training exercises range from 1.5 to 40 square feet.
 For the analyses, all missiles were assumed to be equivalent to the largest in size, or 40 square feet.
 Second, it was also assumed that the impact of the expended material on the seafloor was twice the size of its actual footprint.
 This assumption accounts for any displacement of sediments at the time of impact as well as any subsequent movement of the item on the seafloor due to currents or other forces.
-This should more accurately reflect the potential disturbance to soft bottom habitats, but would overestimate disturbance to hard bottom habitats since no displacement of the substrate would occur.
+This should more accurately reflect the potential disturbance to soft bottom habitats but would overestimate disturbance to hard bottom habitats since no displacement of the substrate would occur.
 Third, items with casings (e.g., small-, medium-, and large-caliber munitions; flares; sonobuoys; etc.) have their impact footprints doubled to account for both the item and its casing.
 Items and their casings were assumed to be the same size, even though depending on the munitions, one of them is often smaller than the other.

-Once the impact footprints were calculated, three analyses were performed for each range complex: (1) a worst-case scenario in which potential impact to each habitat type (soft, intermediate, and hard bottom habitats) in that range complex if all expended materials settled in areas with that substrate type, (2) a proportional analysis in which potential impact to each habitat type expended materials settled proportionally across all habitat types in the area, and (3) a 5-year scenario in which potential impact to the bottom habitats in that range complex over a 5-year period if activities continued at anticipated levels and impact accumulated over that period.
+Once the impact footprints were calculated, three analyses were performed for each range complex: (1) a conservative scenario in which potential impact to each habitat type (soft, intermediate, and hard bottom habitats) in that range complex if all expended materials settled in areas with that substrate type, (2) a proportional analysis in which potential impact to each habitat type expended materials settled proportionally across all habitat types in the area, and (3) a 5-year scenario in which potential impact to the bottom habitats in that range complex over a 5-year period if activities continued at anticipated levels and impact accumulated over that period.
 During the analyses, the same dimensions were used for high-explosive munitions as were used for non-explosive practice munitions.
 The total area of the seafloor covered by the expended materials should be similar regardless of whether the item is intact or fragmented, despite the fact that high-explosive munitions will explode in the air, at the surface, or in the water column and only fragments would make it to the substrate.

 Only the acreage in the large marine ecosystem areas was included in percentages.
-The areas within the Atlantic Basin and Abyssal Zone were not included in order to focus on bottom areas likely to have a combination of suitable habitat, supply of sedentary invertebrate larvae, and sufficient food particles for filtration or deposit-feeding.
+The areas within the Atlantic Basin and abyssal zone were not included in order to focus on bottom areas likely to have a combination of suitable habitat, supply of sedentary invertebrate larvae, and sufficient food particles for filtration or deposit-feeding.
 Artificial substrate was not included, because it was inconsistently included for mapping and it likely represented a miniscule percentage of habitat types in the large marine ecosystems.